jrcichra/HeroesofEternalWarfare/README.md

 Sorry, but at this time there is not yet anything to install.
 Please continue to check back for more updates.

 ## Contributing
 If you would like to contribute to this project, too bad!
 We are not accepting new contributors at the moment.
-If you REALLY want to help us, email [Feliks Montez](mailto:feliks.montez@gmail.com).
+If you REALLY want to help us, contact [Feliks Montez](mailto:feliks.montez@gmail.com) and we will consider adding you as a contributor.